 The main island is Guadalcanal, home to the capital city Honiara and international airport, where Solomon Airlines’ global flight network includes two weekly flights to Brisbane – a breezy three-hours away.

-From July 1, the Solomons will be one of the latest Pacific destinations to reopen for international travel and as post-Covid travellers are keen to find out, here are several pointers on what to do and where to stay.
+The Solomons reopened on July 1 and as post-Covid travellers are keen to find out, here are several pointers on what to do and where to stay.

 Things to do

 The Solomons provides some of the only accessible world war wreck dives in the Pacific and they’re definitely bucket-list worthy.